-These guidelines1 can be found in Section 9740.3.6 of the Wildlife Protection Guidelines for Oil Spill Response in Alaska (WPG).
+These guidelines can be found in Section 9740.3.6 of the Wildlife Protection Guidelines for Oil Spill Response in Alaska (WPG).
 All vessels operating in Alaska should follow these guidelines.

-State of Alaska law (5 AAC 92.141) prohibits the transport, harboring, or release of live Muridae rodents, which include the Norway rat (Rattus norvegicus), the roof rat (R. rattus), and the house mouse (Mus musculus).
-The Norway rat is typically of greatest concern because the species is widely distributed (Figure 1) and rats are excellent swimmers.
+State of Alaska law (5 AAC 92.141) prohibits the transport, harboring, or release of specific live rodents, including the Norway rat, the roof rat, and the house mouse.
+The Norway rat is typically of greatest concern because the species has a wide distribution and rats are excellent swimmers.